 Take a second to think about this.

-Will you be trapped by the “traditional wisdom” that others (including so-called “experts”) think you might be on this journey?
+Will the “traditional wisdom” trap you and others (including so-called “experts”) think you might be on this journey?

 What if rejection which is limited to probabilities gives you the freedom to own what you want?